centaurus-project/centaurus/docs/security.md

-In the situation when clients do not pay transaction fees, the only possible way to prevent DDoS/flooding attacks is to enforce strict rate-limiting rules on the alpha server (for example, 5 requests per second with configurable burst window) and request a substantial amount of XLM reserve, say 1000 XLM locked on the account.
+In the situation when clients do not pay transaction fees, the only possible way to prevent DDoS/flooding attacks is to enforce strict rate-limiting rules on the alpha server (for example, 5 requests per second with configurable burst window) and request a substantial amount of quote asset reserve, say 1000 quote asset token locked on the account.
 Both parameters can be changed over time using the constellation members voting mechanism.
 Also each client will have a limit of open orders, approximately 100 per account.

 **Man-in-the-middle and replay attacks**

 Clients use ed25519-based cryptography to sign the requests.
 The private key is stored exclusively on the client side.
-Each quantum request sent by a client contains a sequential `nonce` (Int64) which is a part of hashed and signed data.
-For the quantum to be valid, the nonce must be exactly one greater than the nonce of the previously processed quantum.
+Each quantum request sent by a client contains a sequential `nonce` (UInt64) which is a part of hashed and signed data.
+For the quantum to be valid, the nonce must be greater than the nonce of the previously processed quantum.
 As the quantum is applied, the account state on the server is updated with the new value.
 Every constellation server tracks and verifies the order of the account nonce independently.
 MitM attackers can't modify the signed quantum contents without access to the client private key.